developper001/lindo/README.md

 In MainIpcService for exemple, one must restart npm run build:dev.
 To accelerate the debug, lunch the app without closing it and then the vscode debug.
 To debug the MainProcess, choose the VSCode called 'Debug Main Process'.
+Press Ctrl + Alt + I to debug lindo.
+In the Network tab of devtools, toggle the web socket item before login.